dazuma/toys/README.md

     gem install toys

-This installs the `toys` binary, along with some builtin tools and libraries.
-You can run the binary immediately:
+This installs the `toys` executable, along with some builtin tools and libraries.
+You can run the executable immediately:

     toys

-This displays overall help for the Toys binary.
+This displays overall help for Toys.
 If you have `less` installed, Toys will use it to display the help screen.
 Press `q` to exit.

 You may notice that the help screen lists some tools that are preinstalled.
 Let's run one of them: